Structo/structo.github.io/quiz-general-design.md

 # Generalist Software Engineer Quiz

 This quiz aims to test your ability to come up with innovative solutions to problems.
 The following tasks should take no longer than 45-60min.

+Please commit your solution to your **Github** repository as your commits pattern will be assessed as well.
+Once you have completed the quiz, do share to us the link to the repository.

 ## Task 1